August 2, 2008 Kelly was stationed in Grafenwoehr, Germany as an

 international special ops friends.
 That night he met a foreign national

-woman, who let her friend present know she was leaving with Kelly to be
+woman, who left with Kelly to be

-intimate with him and they departed to the hotel resort where Kelly was
+i to the hotel resort where Kelly was

-out of the bedroom showering.
+out of the bedroom showering, etc. When leaving the following

 November 7th, over 3 months later, the foreign national went to a German Police station to file